soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 The previous applies to content that exists when the retention policy is applied.
 In addition, any new content that's created or added to the site collection after it was included in the policy will be retained after deletion.
 However, new content isn't copied to the Preservation Hold library the first time it's edited, only when it's deleted.
 To retain all versions of a file, you need to turn on versioning — see the below section on versioning.

 Note that a user will receive an error if they try to delete a library, list, folder, or site that's subject to a retention policy.
 A user can delete a folder if they first move or delete any files in the folder that are subject to the policy.
+Also note that the Preservation Hold library is created only when the first item needs to be copied to the library - not when you create the retention policy.
+Therefore, to test your policy, you first need to edit or delete a document in a site subject to the policy, and then browse to the Preservation Hold library to view the retained copy.

 ![Diagram of retention flow in SharePoint and OneDrive](media/858702f8-5a09-4464-86d0-3b16fed800f3.png)